Cognitive Exam Retest Information

 Traditional refresher course - Completion of a State or CECBEMS (F1, F2, F5) approved 24 hour EMT Refresher course.

 Continuing education topical hours - EMT refresher may be completed by continuing education* and must include the following:

 * Some states require the traditional refresher course and will not accept continuing education hours.
 Please refer to your state’s particular requirements.

 ** A maximum number of 10 hours can be applied from Distributive Education toward this section and must be state or CECBEMS approved.

 Additional EMS Related Continuing Education-48 hours

-The following are maximum hours per course that can be applied towards Additional Continuing Education hours:
+The following are maximum hours per course that can be applied towards Additional EMS Related Continuing Education hours:

 A maximum number of 24 hours can be applied from any one topic area

-Hours from the following courses can be applied hour for hour with no maximum: Advanced Trauma Life Support, Refresher Course Instruction, and Wilderness EMS Training.
+Hours from the following courses can be applied hour for hour with no maximum: Advanced Trauma Life Support, EMS Course Instruction, and Wilderness EMS Training.

-Courses that Can Not Be Applied Towards Continuing Education Hours: Clinical Rotations, CPR, Home Study Programs, Instructor Courses, Management/Leadership Courses, Performance of Duty, Preceptor Hours, Serving as a skill examination, and Volunteer time with agencies.
+Courses that Cannot Be Applied Towards Additional Continuing Education Hours: Clinical Rotations, CPR, Emergency Medical Responder Course, home study programs, instructor courses, management/leadership courses, performance of duty, preceptor hours, serving as a skill examination, and volunteer time with agencies.